Money Tools Investing Three-Fund Portfolio

-A three-fund portfolio is a simple way to diversify across the world’s stock and bond markets, and guarantee yourself your fair share of the full world’s market growth.
+A three-fund portfolio is a simple way to diversify across the world’s stock and bond markets, and ensure you hold your fair share of the full world’s growing market.

 Jeremy Schneider